-Sarah believes in the actualising tendency: the innate capacity of every individual to grow and reach their potential for self-fulfilment.
 The person-centred approach allows the client and therapist freedom to talk openly about anything in a private and non-judgemental environment.
 Counselling is a journey of self-discovery and the positive relationship between client and counsellor is the main therapeutic agent.

 Sarah will accompany you on a journey of self-discovery., looking at where you would like to be in your life and what currently prevents you getting there.
 Her role is to get to know you and for you to develop a greater understanding of yourself in a safe, confidential and supportive environment.